derkiner/derkiner/README.md

 - 💞️  I’d be pleased to collaborate on any kinds of Front-End & UI Design Projects & Technical Writing.
 - 📫  You may reach me via [my personal website](https://damla-erkiner.netlify.app/) or [LinkedIn account](https://www.linkedin.com/in/damla-erkiner-000b76227/).
-- ⚡   Fun facts: I enjoy experimenting with healthy food recipes as a part of my design journey via colours as well as shapes and I get great gratification from pedalling back and forth across the country and abroad in an attempt to explore new places and at times re-discover the old ones through a new perspective.
+- ⚡   Fun facts: I enjoy experimenting with healthy food recipes as a part of my design journey via colours & shapes and I absolutely love pedalling back and forth across the country and abroad in an attempt to explore new places and at times re-discover the old ones through a new perspective.

 <hr>